 - 5) The financial statements referred to above are fairly presented in conformity with US GAAP and include all disclosures necessary for such fair presentation.
-In that connection, we specifically confirm that: - a) The Authority's accounting policies, and the practices and methods followed in applying them, are appropriate and are as disclosed in the financial statements. - b) There have been no changes during the period audited in the Authority's accounting policies and practices. - c) All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 6) Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 7) The following, where they exist, have been appropriately disclosed to you and accounted for and/or disclosed in the financial statements in accordance with the requirements of US GAAP: - a) The identity of all related parties and related party relationships and transactions including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties. - b) Guarantees, whether written or oral, under which the Authority is contingently liable, if any. - c) The effects of all known actual, possible, pending or threatened litigation, claims, and assessments. - d) The identity of the Authority's related parties and all the related party relationships and transactions of which we are aware. - 8) We have evaluated events subsequent to the date of the financial statements through the date of this letter, and no such events have occurred which would require adjustment or disclosure in the financial statements.
-No events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - 9) We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the Authority's accounts. - 10) The Authority has disclosed a contingency note to describe the effects of COVID-19 on the Authority's finances and operations.
-Given the Level of uncertainty, management cannot reasonably estimate the actual impact on the Authority's future financial position at this time.
-The management of the Authority does not believe that the effects of COVID-19 will affect the Authority's ability to operate as a going concern.
+In that connection, we specifically confirm that: - a) The Authority's accounting policies, and the practices and methods followed in applying them, are appropriate and are as disclosed in the financial statements. - b) There have been no changes during the period audited in the Authority's accounting policies and practices. - c) All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 6) Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 7) The following, where they exist, have been appropriately disclosed to you and accounted for and/or disclosed in the financial statements in accordance with the requirements of US GAAP: - a) The identity of all related parties and related party relationships and transactions including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties. - b) Guarantees, whether written or oral, under which the Authority is contingently liable, if any. - c) The effects of all known actual, possible, pending or threatened litigation, claims, and assessments. - d) The effects of all known actual, possible, pending or threatened litigation, claims and assessments. - 8) We have evaluated events subsequent to the date of the financial statements through the date of this letter, and no such events have occurred which would require adjustment or disclosure in the financial statements.
+No events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - 9) We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the Authority's accounts.